 Once trimmed place on a pen mandrel with bushings and centre marks alined.
 You can adjust for length or use spacers, don’t over tighten on the mandrel.
-Push up tailstock and ease in the quill with lathe on slow so it centralize then tighten.
+Push up tailstock and ease in the quill with lathe on slow to centralize it then tighten.
 Just tighten up don’t bend the rod.

 Preference for 19 mm Continental Gouges and 12 mm skew for pen turning.
 Start turning wooden pens with your lathe on slow, start from middle out to prevent splintering.
 Once corners knocked off increase lathe speed and shape using a skew chisel for final cuts.
 The wood should be just shy of the metal for the next step, sanding.

 Start your sanding with 180 grit working through the grades.
 On dark woods stop and sand with the grain.
-Sand to 600 then with a kitchen towel apply two thin coats of CA. Allow a few minutes to dry between coats, build up with 6 coats of medium on pens made of wood.
+Sand to 600 grit then with a kitchen towel apply two thin coats of CA. Allow a few minutes to dry between coats, build up with 6 coats of medium on a pen made of wood.

 When you’re finished with the CA glue, polish with micro-mesh.
 There’s 9 grades up to 12,000 grit.
 They’re colour-coded just dip it in water, keep it wet while sanding.
 The wood needs cleaning between each grade, so you don’t contaminate them.

 Now it needs assembly you can use a press or bench vice.
 Insert nib first, I use a piece of Corian to save my jaw linings.
 Make sure it’s perfect and straight if not it will break.

 There should be a smooth transition between hardware and the handmade wood pen’s body.
 Twist mechanism next, making sure the action works before you push home.
 I go in past the yellow metal and check the fit before I assemble anymore.
 Now check fit and adjust as required.
 When bottom assembled push centre ring on, it’s tight till past ridges.

-Do the top in the same way and push top barrel onto bottom, line grain up for effect
+Do the top in the same way and push top piece onto bottom, line grain up for effect.